Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Abstract

 \section{Abstract}

-This is a sequel to Kwan \cite{Kw23}.
-We continue our investigations on the spectral moments of $L$-functions of $GL(3)\times GL(2)$-type from the perspective of period integrals.
-By manipulating an equality between two different periods for the group $GL(3)$, we establish an exact identity of Motohashi type connecting the shifted cubic moment of $GL(2)$ $L$-functions to the shifted fourth moment of $GL(1)$ $L$-functions.
-Furthermore, we are able to provide an intrinsic, automorphic explanation for the sources and symmetries of the full sets of main terms for both moments.
-They are shown to be in agreement with the CFKRS Moment Conjectures.
-This work presents a strategy for accomplishing the aforementioned tasks, distinct from the previous ones in the literature.
+This work is the second in a series, following Part I \cite{Kw23} (\href{https://msp.org/ant/2024/18-10/p02.xhtml}{\emph{Algebra Number Theory} \textbf{18}.10 (2024)}) and preceding Part III \cite{Kw25} (\href{https://link.springer.com/article/10.1007/s00208-024-02914-9}{\emph{Math.
+Ann.} \textbf{391}.1 (2025)}).
+We continue our investigation of spectral moments of $\hbox{GL}(3)\times \hbox{GL}(2)$ $L$-functions from the perspective of period integrals.
+Using an identity between two distinct periods for the $\hbox{GL}(3)$ Eisenstein series, we establish an exact Motohashi-type identity linking the shifted cubic moment of $\hbox{GL}(2)$ $L$-functions to the shifted fourth moment of $\hbox{GL}(1)$ $L$-functions.
+In addition, we offer a novel, intrinsic and automorphic account for the sources and symmetries of the full set of main terms for both moments, in agreement with the CFKRS Moment Conjectures (\href{https://londmathsoc.onlinelibrary.wiley.com/doi/abs/10.1112/S0024611504015175}{\emph{Proc.
+Lond.
+Math.
+Soc.} (3) \textbf{91} (2005)}).